AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-47/admin-user-is-restricted-to-a-specific-website-and-cannot-sort-or-add-new-products.md

 <u>Expected results</u>:

 * *Case 1*: Restricted admin should be able to sort products inside the available category.
-* *Case 2*: Restricted admin can't sort products inside the available category.
-Because this will affect the restricted store as well.
+* *Case 2*: The restricted admin can't sort products inside the available category, because this will affect the restricted store as well.

 <u>Actual results</u>: